 Telephone (717) 432-8691; Fax (717) 432-1421

 The Northern York County School District is located in south central Pennsylvania at the northwestern tip of York County.
 It is bounded on the northern border by Cumberland County and on the west by Adams County.
-The District, with a total of 91 square miles, is strategically located between three major population centers: Harrisburg, the state capital on the northeast; York, the county seat to the southeast; and Gettysburg, to the southwest.
-The major population center of the school district is Dillsburg, a community of approximately 1900 people.
-The school district is comprised of seven municipalities, four townships and three boroughs.
-The townships are Carroll, Franklin, Monaghan and Warrington.
+The District, with a total of 119 square miles, is strategically located between three major population centers: Harrisburg, the state capital on the northeast; York, the county seat to the southeast; and Gettysburg, to the southwest.
+The major population center of the school district is Dillsburg, a community of approximately 2500 people.
+The school district is comprised of eight municipalities, five townships, and three boroughs.
+The townships are Carroll, Franklin, Monaghan, Washington, and Warrington.
 The boroughs are Dillsburg, Franklintown and Wellsville.
-The combined population of all seven municipalities is approximately 20,000
+The combined population of all eight municipalities is approximately 24,500.

-The seven school buildings include a comprehensive high school housing grades 9 through 12, a sixth through eighth grade middle school and four elementary schools.
-One of the elementary buildings, Wellsville Elementary, has two buildings on its campus.
+The six school buildings include a high school housing grades 9 through 12, a sixth through eighth grade middle school, and four elementary schools.
 The district is divided into four attendance areas for elementary enrollment.
-The elementary buildings are: Dillsburg Elementary, Northern Elementary, South Mountain Elementary and Wellsville Elementary.
-Additionally 50-60 students are enrolled and transported to the Cumberland-Perry Area Vocational Technical School for specialized vocational and technical courses.
+The elementary buildings are: Dillsburg Elementary, Northern Elementary, South Mountain Elementary, and Wellsville Elementary.
+Additionally 80-90 students are enrolled and transported to the Cumberland-Perry Area Career and Technical Center for specialized training in a trade.
 Programs for special needs students are provided in accordance with federal and state guidelines.
 Student Assistance programs are available at the high school and middle school levels.

-The total student population in 2018-2019 is 3,222 and has been growing at about 2% per year over the past ten years.
-The building enrollments for the 2018-2019 school year are 1,002 in the high school, 792 in the middle school, 442 in Dillsburg Elementary, 314 in Northern Elementary, 456 in South Mountain Elementary, and 216 in Wellsville Elementary.
-Class sizes range from 10 to 28 students at the high school, 23-32 students in the middle school, and 14-27 per class at the elementary level.
+The total student population in 2021-2022 is 3393 and has remained stable over the past ten years.
+The building enrollments for the 2021-2022 school year are 1,072 in the high school, 777 in the middle school, 457 in Dillsburg Elementary, 374 in Northern Elementary, 430 in South Mountain Elementary, and 238 in Wellsville Elementary.

 The District educational program is directed by an elected nine member school board responsible for determining and setting operational policies.
-The central office administration is comprised of a Superintendent, Assistant Superintendent, Assistant to the Superintendent for Administrative Services, Business Manager, Director of Special Services, Supervisor of Human Resources, Director of Buildings and Grounds, Director of Food Services, and a Director of Technology.
-Building leadership includes: a High School principal and two assistant principals, athletic director, a Middle School Principal and Assistant Principal and four elementary principals.
+The central office administration is comprised of a Superintendent, Assistant Superintendent, Assistant to the Superintendent, Chief Financial & Operations Officer, Director of Special Education, Director of Human Resources, and a Director of Technology.
+Building leadership includes: a High School principal and two assistant principals, an athletic director, a Middle School Principal and Assistant Principal, and four elementary principals.

-With 245 professional employees and a support staff numbering 155, the School District is the largest employer in the seven municipalities it serves.
-Teachers range in experience from 1 to 49 years with an average experience factor of approximately 14 years.
+With 250 professional employees and a support staff numbering 175, the School District is the largest employer in the eight municipalities it serves.
 Over 50% of the professional staff has a Master’s Degree or better.
-The District maintains a comprehensive professional development program for its staff and encourages members to continuously update their teaching skills through available professional workshops, conferences and seminars.
-A negotiated agreement with the teachers is currently in effect for the years 2016-2021.
+The District maintains a comprehensive professional development program for its staff and encourages members to continuously update their teaching skills through available professional workshops, conferences, and seminars.
+A negotiated agreement with the teachers is currently in effect for the years 2021-2026.

 The School Board, Administration and Faculty are committed to providing the best educational programs available to meet the needs of the students and the community.
 Curriculum improvement is a continuous process guided by a Six Year Cyclic Plan of Curriculum Review and Development.
 The planned courses of at least three curricular areas are reviewed each year for renewal, update or complete redesign.
-Textbooks and instructional materials are purchased as needed to complement and enhance newly revised courses of study.
-Computers are utilized throughout the District.
-Each elementary school has at least one computer lab and students enhance their classroom curriculum through an integrated learning system program.
-All of the buildings currently are utilizing wireless technology.
-Computer labs are well-utilized at the Middle School and the High School.
-The academic and vocational programs are challenging for students of all ability levels.
-With the completion of the new high school, which includes a natatorium, water safety and aquatics have been added to the curriculum.
+Instructional materials are purchased as needed to complement and enhance newly revised courses of study.
+Each student receives a computer in grades KG-12.

-Student Achievement, as measured by the Scholastic Aptitude Test (SAT) is characterized as follows: The 2016 SAT results show Northern High School students scoring 521 on the critical reading portion of the test, 528 on the Math portion, and 496 on the Writing.
-The average composite score of 1545 with a total of 145 students participating in the assessment.
+Student Achievement, as measured by the Scholastic Aptitude Test (SAT) is characterized as follows: The 2019 SAT results show Northern High School students scoring 571 on the critical reading portion of the test and 565 on the Math portion.
+The average composite score of 1136 with a total of 142 or 61% of students participating in the assessment.
 In addition, 56 students participated in the ACT with a composite average score of 23.